 Your choices may have come down to a spin bike or a rowing machine, and it’s easy to see why.
 These are the two most popular machines for home gyms, and both burn oodles of calories, but pay attention here!
 Only one of these machines will continue to burn calories after the workout ends and offer you benefits that no assault bike can.

 Want to know more?
-Keep reading to find out which exercise machine melts more fat- a spin bike or a rowing machine.
+Keep reading to find out which exercise machine melts more fat- a spin bike or a rowing machine you might actually be surprised!

 Is a Rowing Machine or Bike Better for Weight Loss?